 How can I tell if a product is UL Listed or ETL Listed?

-For products sold by PartyLights.com, each product’s detailed description on our website includes if that particular item is UL Listed or ETL Listed.
-We carry a variety of ETL Listed or UL Listed String Lights & Cords.
+For products sold by PartyLights.com, each product's detailed description on our website includes if that particular item is UL Listed or ETL Listed.
+We carry a variety of ETL Listed or UL Listed String Lights and Cords.